stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 ### 2021 growth opportunity #1 - SaaS technologies

 SaaS, meaning _software as a service_, is a way of delivering applications over the internet.
 Customers don't have to buy/install/maintain/update hardware or software themselves.
 All they need is an internet connection.
-Customers usually pay per user and/or on a usage basis, with the unit price reducing on volume.
+Customers usually pay per user and/or on a usage basis, with unit prices reducing on volume.

 Tier-2 and niche consulting firms often underestimate the revenue potential of supporting clients on how they choose, adopt, rollout and evolve SaaS.
 Not to mention the almost unlimited consulting revenue potential from having a closer client relationship and a deeper understanding of the client's day to day business.

-I think the latter is a key criteria for figuring out which SaaS technologies to align with.
+I think the latter is a key criteria for consulting firms to figure out which SaaS technologies to align with.

 #### pick sector-agnostic tech that is easy to learn and generates high-value consulting